Without You (Badfinger song): Mariah Carey version

+"Without You" reached number three on the US Billboard Hot 100 for six weeks.
 "Without You" remains Carey's biggest hit across Europe.
 In the United Kingdom, where Carey had yet to score a number one hit, "Without You" made its UK chart debut at number one where it remained for four weeks in total, and later ended as the 7th best-selling single of 1994 in the United Kingdom.
-Additionally, Carey achieved a "Chart Double" in the UK, with both "Without You" and the album Music Box holding the top spot at the same time.
-In the UK, "Without You" was Carey's only number-one solo hit (seven years later, she topped the charts with her collaboration with Westlife: "Against All Odds" in 2000), until Carey scored a second number-one solo hit with "All I Want for Christmas Is You" in 2020.
-"Without You" was certified platinum in the UK with combined sales and streams of 600,000.
-It was a runaway success across Europe, in which it topped the European Hot 100 Singles chart for two weeks.
-"Without You" reached number one for ten weeks in Switzerland; eight weeks in Austria and Sweden; seven weeks in Belgium; five weeks in Ireland and the Netherlands; four weeks in Germany and Iceland; and two weeks in Scotland, where Carey's success had previously been limited.
-The song also peaked at number two in France and Denmark; at number three in Norway; and at number four in Lithuania.
-"Without You" was certified platinum in Germany and Austria by IFPI, and gold in France by SNEP.
+It topped the European Hot 100 Singles chart for two weeks and reached number one for ten weeks in Switzerland; eight weeks in Austria and Sweden; seven weeks in Belgium; five weeks in Ireland and the Netherlands; four weeks in Germany and Iceland; and two weeks in Scotland.